stevenmatthewt/semantics/README.md

 ## Use

 First, you **must** have at least one release tag for your repo that follows Semantic Versioning.
-If this is a new repo. just create a release tag of `0.0.0`.
+If this is a new repo, just create a release tag of `0.0.0`.
 Then you're ready to do the following:

 ```
 cd <your github repo>